 This review is one part of a broader strategy to review environmental and regulatory processes that apply to resource development and infrastructure investment projects.

-Learn more about the Navigation Protection Act.
+About the Navigation Protection Program

 - Works – our main activity, described above

 - Obstructions – management of obstructions in scheduled navigable waters